One Plant At a Time

 An experiment in quickly creating patches of deep, abundant, living soil and long term fertility in the organic garden.

 I had a serendipitous moment this morning.
-It was still pitch dark outside, but I woke up [...]
+It was still pitch dark outside, but I woke up and couldn’t go back to sleep, my mind was churning away at all sorts of stuff, some […]

 Recommended Reading – Edible Forest Gardens, Vol I